yinyuanzhang/Bagel/README.md

   </a>
 </p>

-# 🥯 BAGEL • Unified Model for Multimodal Understanding and Generation
+# Unified Model for Multimodal Understanding and Generation
 > We present **BAGEL**, an open‑source multimodal foundation model with 7B active parameters (14B total) trained on large‑scale interleaved multimodal data.
 BAGEL outperforms the current top‑tier open‑source VLMs like Qwen2.5-VL and InternVL-2.5 on standard multimodal understanding leaderboards, and delivers text‑to‑image quality that is competitive with strong specialist generators such as SD3.
 Moreover, BAGEL demonstrates superior qualitative results in classical image‑editing scenarios than the leading open-source models.
 More importantly, it extends to free-form visual manipulation, multiview synthesis, and world navigation, capabilities that constitute "world-modeling" tasks beyond the scope of previous image-editing models.
 The figure below showcases BAGEL's qualitative performance.